ramesh-babu-ai/fire_smoke_real_time_detection/README.md

 Discription:
 -
-A simple application to help people detect the mountain fire in a large scope
+A simple application to help people detect the mountain fire in a large scope to avoid casualties.

 Problem solution: